 Lose weight – Intermittent fasting forces you to eat fewer meals than usual and taking in fewer calories.
 Unless you eat more to compensate during the eating cycle, you will lose weight due to calorie restriction.
-Increased growth hormone and norepinephrine levels and lowered insulin levels also contribute to fat breakdown in the body.
+Increased growth hormone and norepinephrine levels and lowered insulin levels also contribute to a fat breakdown in the body.
 Short-term fasting also increases your metabolic rate!

-Improved cell functioning – Insulin blood levels drop, growth hormone levels increase, cellular repair processes increase and beneficial changes in genes that deal with longevity and disease take place.
+Improved cell functioning – Insulin blood levels drop, growth hormone levels increase, cellular repair processes increase, and beneficial changes in genes that deal with longevity and disease take place.

 Extend the lifespan – Several studies performed on rats have shown that rats that fasted every other day lived 83% longer than rats who didn't fast.
-The idea behind calorie restriction and not forcing your cells to continuously break down food all the time (like over using a car engine) is also a theory behind intermittent fasting's anti-aging benefits.
+The idea behind calorie restriction and not forcing your cells to continuously break down food all the time (like overusing a car engine) is also a theory behind intermittent fasting's anti-aging benefits.

 Increased brain health – Studies performed on rats have shown that intermittent fasting may increase the growth of new nerve cells.
-It also increases a hormone called brain-derived neurotrophic factor.
+It also raises a hormone called brain-derived neurotrophic factor.
 If this hormone is low, it can lead to depression and other mental health issues.

 Cancer prevention – Studies on animals have shown that intermittent fasting may help prevent cancer.
-It also has reduced adverse side effects of chemotherapy.
+It also has reduced the adverse side effects of chemotherapy.

 Prevent Alzheimer's Disease – Rat studies have shown that intermittent fasting may delay the beginning of Alzheimer's disease and can reduce the severity of its effects.
-It may also prevent other diseases such as Parkinson's and Huntington's, both neurodegenerative.
+It may also prevent other conditions such as Parkinson's and Huntington's, both neurodegenerative.

 Increased cellular repair – It has been shown that during periods of fasting, the body ramps up cellular repair processes where the body gets rid of waste products.
-Ridding the body of waste/toxic molecules is always a plus and increasing these processes could help prevent cancer and Alzheimer's disease as well.
+Ridding the body of waste/toxic molecules is always a plus, and increasing these processes could help prevent cancer and Alzheimer's disease as well.

 Better heart health – Intermittent fasting has been proven to improve blood pressure, triglyceride levels in the blood and cholesterol levels.
 All of these are risk factors for heart disease.

-Reduce inflammation – Intermittent fasting may increase the body's effective resistance against oxidative stress.
+Reduce inflammation – Intermittent fasting may increase the body's active resistance against oxidative stress.
 It also reduces inflammation in the body, which can cause many different diseases.
 Free radicals and other oxidizers react with proteins and DNA and can cause accelerated aging.

 Different Styles of Intermittent Fasting